Safyrus/NES_PWAA/doc/frame.md

 The sprite map is used to draw sprites (in 8*16 mode).
 The structure contains a 4-bytes header follow by a list of bytes corresponding to the sprite index in CHR.
-Sprites are drawn as a block with a defined width and height.
+Sprites are drawn as a "mega-sprite", a block of sprites with a defined width and height, at a defined (x,y) offset.
 A sprite with index of 0 is not drawn.

 #### Header